This post will teach you how to identify thyroid cancer symptoms and teach you what to look out for if you suspect you have thyroid cancer.

 This is both a good and a bad thing.

-Good in the sense that this allows us to catch thyroid cancer very early, and bad in the sense that changes to your thyroid gland may be easily felt and therefore cause anxiety.
+Good in the sense that this allows us to catch thyroid cancer very early (2), and bad in the sense that changes to your thyroid gland may be easily felt and, therefore, cause anxiety.

 Most cases of thyroid cancer are actually asymptomatic!

-Asymptomatic is a term which basically means zero symptoms.
+Asymptomatic is a term that basically means zero symptoms.

-And again, this is both a good and a bad thing.
+And again, this is both a good and a bad thing (3).

 Symptoms of Thyroid Cancer